sysbiolab/RGraphSpace/docs/articles/geometries.md

 ## Overview

+This tutorial demonstrates how *sf* geometries can be attached to graph nodes, then either fit to the nodes as markers or normalized into a shared coordinate space, using `GraphSpace` geometry accessors.

-## Setting basic input data
+### Setting basic input data

-Below, we construct a star-like network with varying node sizes to show how the geometries stay synchronized across a wide range values.
+We first construct a star-like network with nodes of different sizes.
+The graph is converted to a `GraphSpace` object and node coordinates are normalized.

 ``` r